-Nothing is worse than having someone use the toilet and within minutes of them flushing it’s clear that annoying running sound isn’t going to stop.
+Nothing is worse than having someone use the toilet and within minutes of them flushing it’s clear that the sound of a toilet running too long after flushing will annoyingly not stop.
 This is a constant source of frustration as it’s a sound that’s hard to ignore.
 That means someone has to get up and “jiggle the handle” to hopefully get the running to stop.

 This common annoyance occurs because there is an internal water leak in the toilet.
 Although it doesn’t seem to be causing any harm, it is actually wasting hundreds of gallons of water which you have probably noticed on your water bill.

 So why is your toilet running all the time and what can you do about it?

 The toilet flapper is a common culprit for running toilets.
 These flaps are a seal for your toilet’s water tank.
 As they age, they can decay and crack.
 When this happens, the toilet flapper that is supposed to raise the lift arm in the tank, by pulling on a chain attached to the toilet flapper, has a hard time raising so water can fill the toilet bowl.
 However, where the issue occurs is when the flapper fails to drop back into position to seal the tank thereby causing toilet running too long after flushing.

 The cracks or damage allow water to continue to leak into the toilet bowl, so you hear that constant running water.
 If you look at the toilet flapper and it is clearly a little worse for wear, you can try replacing it yourself.
 They are available at your local hardware store.
 You have to turn off the water supply on the valves beneath the toilet, flush and then remove leftover water in the bowl.
 You can then unhook the flapper and attach the new one.